 Advanced Custom Fields (ACF) lets you take full control of your WordPress edit screens and custom field data.
 It supports a ton of different field types that you can attach to content types in WordPress.
 Assuming you are using WPGraphQL, you should also install the companion WPGraphQL For Advanced Custom Fields plugin.
 This companion plugin will let you extend the WPGraphQL API with ACF information.
 There is no configuration necessary before you can start working with ACF.

 After you install the plugins listed above, your WordPress site will be ready for headless development.
-There are certainly more plugins you can use; these are the plugins we recommend based on what we commonly use to build headless WordPress sites!
+While there are certainly more plugins you can use; these are the base plugins we recommend based on what we commonly use to build headless WordPress sites!